9 Amazing Destinations for Winter in Greece

 Does it Snow in Greece?

 But in the north, especially in the Epirus region, temperatures plummet, and you won’t find any trace of the famous Mediterranean climate.
-That’s why many locals who want a real winter vacation spend their holidays in north and central Greece.
+That’s why many locals who want a real winter vacation spend their holidays in northern and central Greece.

 Best Winter Destinations in Greece